openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 .. _How do I take a course on mobile app:

 ============================================
-How do I take a course using the mobile app?
+How do I take a course using the edX app?
 ============================================

 After you enroll in a course, you find it listed under **My Courses** in the